19 Fun Question Games to Play With Friends

 Here are some prompts to start with:

-For more examples of prompts to use for this game, check out our list of get to know you questions.
+For more examples of prompts to use for this game, check out our list of get to know you questions and 21 questions prompts.

 Icebreaker questions are group questions games meant to spark discussion and help group members learn more about each other.
 Managers often use icebreakers to kick off meetings or conferences, and teachers, event organizers, and community leaders often use these conversation starters as well.